-Melinda Coleman lost her hero this week: a young American woman who survived a sexual assault at the age of 14 and went on to become a fierce advocate for others who'd endured similar trauma.
+In August, she lost Daisy, a young woman who survived a sexual assault at the age of 14 and went on to become a fierce advocate for others who'd endured similar trauma.

-"My daughter Catherine Daisy Coleman [died by suicide] tonight," Melinda posted to Facebook on Tuesday, US time.
+"My daughter Catherine Daisy Coleman [died by suicide] tonight," Melinda posted to Facebook at the time.